PlaygroundSessions/php-code-exercise/README.md

 - A user can create practice records for a segment.

 You look over the codebase and realize that several problems exist in this endpoint.
-1. The front-end data structures is coupled to the database structure.
+1. The front-end data structures are coupled to the database structure.
 1. Business rules (eg. whether a user has completed a lesson) would be duplicated by each app.
 1. It is too slow, even with a reasonable amount of practice records.